-At the end, I’ll share three valuable lessons with you to help you through rough times.
-You can also read these bible verses if you’re looking for comfort during the hard times.
+In the end, I’ll share three valuable lessons with you to help you through rough times.
+You can also read these bible verses if you’re looking for comfort during hard times.

 Without further ado, here we go!
 My response to the first prompt is a little long, but it feeds directly into the second two, so stick with me!